 SEE: Working from home: The future of business is remote (ZDNet/TechRepublic special feature) | Working from home: How to get remote right (free PDF) (TechRepublic)

 Despite Microsoft carrying out what it believes could be “the most comprehensive study of remote meeting multitasking behavior” to date, some caveats exist.
 For starters, the study was only able to capture data on how frequently employees interacted with Outlook and OneDrive/SharePoint – meaning it doesn’t offer any insight on how often we’re being distracted by the likes of WhatsApp, Facebook, or the things happening in our home-working environments.
 Taking these into account, the prevalence of multitasking during meetings could be a lot higher than the research suggests.

 Moreover, the data gathered didn’t provide information on whether multitasking was related to the meeting or not.
 “It is likely that some of the positive multitasking observations may be false positives,” the researchers noted.

 Even so, at the crux of the findings lies a familiar theme.
-Video meetings may have becomeduring a pandemic, but involves more than gathering everyone together for a Zoom call several times a week – which may actually be doing more harm than good.
-If we're hoping to make a long-term success of working from home, we need to think of new and creative ways of encouraging employees to keep their cameras on.
+Video meetings may have become a necessary part of working during a pandemic, but keeping remote workers motivated and engaged involves more than gathering everyone together for a Zoom call several times a week – which may actually be doing more harm than good.
+If we’re hoping to make a long-term success of working from home, we need to think of new and creative ways of encouraging employees to keep their cameras on.